P-H-C/phc-winner-argon2/README.md

 ### Command-line utility

-`argon2` is a command-line utility to test specific Argon2 instances on your system and run benchmarks.
+`argon2` is a command-line utility to test specific Argon2 instances on your system.
 To show usage instructions, run `./argon2` without arguments as
 ```
 $ ./argon2